gosukiwi/alerter/README.md

     $ npm install alerterjs

-You can find alerter in `node_modules/alerterjs/alerter.js` as well as `node_modules/alerterjs/alerter.min.js`.
+You can find alerter in `node_modules/alerterjs/dist/alerter.js` as well as `node_modules/alerterjs/dist/alerter.min.js`.

 # Development

 Install all dependencies with `npm`.
+To compile alerter use

+    $ npm run build

-To minify `alerter.js` and generate `alerter.min.js`, run:
+That will generate the proper files in `dist/`.
+If you only want to minify `dist/alerter.js` and generate `dist/alerter.min.js`, run:

-    $ bin/minify
+    $ npm run minify